Social-Systems-Lab/vibe/vibe-cloud/README.md

 Vibe Cloud is designed to work in tandem with a **Vibe Agent**:

-1.  **User Authentication:** The User authenticates directly with the Vibe Agent (e.g., using wallet signatures, claim codes).
-The Agent obtains a short-lived JWT representing the user's session (`userDid`).
+1.  **User Authentication:** The User authenticates directly with the Vibe Agent.
+This initial authentication typically involves proving control over their DID, for example, by **signing a challenge with the Ed25519 private key** associated with their DID.
+Upon successful authentication, the Agent obtains a short-lived JWT representing the user's session (`userDid`) from Vibe Cloud or an associated auth service.
 2.  **Application Authorization:** Third-party applications request permissions (scopes) from the user via the Vibe Agent.
 The Agent handles the user consent flow.
 3.  **Permission Storage:** The user's decisions (which apps get which permissions) are stored securely within Vibe Cloud associated with the user's DID.
 This ensures consistency across multiple Agent instances (devices).
 4.  **Request Proxying:** The Vibe Agent acts as a trusted proxy.
 When an application makes a request:
-    -   The Agent verifies the application's identity (e.g., via registered URL origin or DID signature challenge).
+    -   The Agent verifies the application's identity (e.g., via registered URL origin or potentially a DID signature challenge).
     -   The Agent checks _locally_ (potentially using cached permissions synced from Vibe Cloud) if the application has the necessary grant from the user for the requested action.
     -   If authorized locally, the Agent forwards the request to the Vibe Cloud API.
 5.  **Vibe Cloud Enforcement:** Vibe Cloud receives the request from the Agent, containing: